EVPN-VXLAN Configuration

 Multiple LACP MC-LAG Configuration

-Multiple MC-LAG creation can be applied to one or more switches using the AFC wizard.
+Multiple MC-LAG creation can be applied to one or more switches using the Fabric Composer wizard.
 It enables quick setup of MC-LAGs across all leaf switches, when leaf switch models and cabling are consistent across the fabric.
 For example, a single pass of the Link Aggregation Groups wizard can configure all host leaf ports for MC-LAG given the following conditions:

 - All leaf switches contain the same number of host facing ports.